-Although the decision to self-disclose is largely a personal choice, there are moral concerns surrounding this subject, particularly if you have been in a relationship with someone, potentially exposed them to your blood, and didn’t reveal your HCV status.
-Also, disclosure involves a certain amount of risk.
-If you tell someone you have hep C, you may encounter ignorance, fear, discrimination or harsh judgment.
-Hep C carries a stigma, in part because the disease is associated with injection drug use, but also because the virus can be transmitted to others.
+When you tell someone you have hepatitis, you may encounter ignorance, fear, discrimination or harsh judgment.
+People living with hepatitis may face stigma, in part because the disease is associated with injection drug use but also because the virus can be transmitted to others.

-If you do decide to disclose your hepatitis C status, here are some suggestions to help you through the process:
+If you do decide to disclose that you are living with hepatitis, here are some suggestions to help you through the process:

-- Know the risks to disclosure.
+- Know the risks of disclosure.
 People may be upset about this news.
 You may face discrimination.
 Relationships may change or end.
 Loved ones may worry about you.
 On the other hand, people may be supportive and offer to help.
-Hep C is so common that you may find out that the person you are disclosing to knows of others who are living with it.

 - Be prepared to answer questions.
-You may be asked how you got hep C. If you are uncomfortable with disclosing how you acquired it, then don’t.
-It is enough to say that you aren’t sure; few people are ever 100 percent sure.
+You may be asked how you got hepatitis.
+If you are uncomfortable with disclosing how you acquired it, then don’t.

 - Share information.
-Arm yourself with knowledge from websites, literature, or other resources to help answer further questions the person you are disclosing to may have.
+Arm yourself with knowledge from websites, literature or other resources to help answer any further questions.

-- Ask them to keep the information confidential.
-However, if you tell one person, be prepared for others to know.
-Some people aren’t very good at keeping secrets.
+- You may ask the person to keep the information confidential, but some people aren’t very good at keeping secrets.
+If you tell one person, be prepared for others to know.

-After revealing your hep C status, do not expect family and friends to digest all of this news instantly.
+After revealing that you are living with hepatitis, do not expect family and friends to digest the news instantly.
 Give them time to react and respond.
-Everyone does this at their own rate.
-If this process becomes prolonged or negatively affects your relationship, you may want to talk to a counselor, member of the clergy or other trusted advisor.
+Everyone does this at his or her own rate.
+If this process becomes prolonged or negatively affects your relationship, you may want to talk to a counselor, member of the clergy or other trusted adviser.

-Health Care Settings Your health care provider may not disclose your HCV status without your prior consent.
-The information in your medical record is protected by the Health Insurance Portability and Accountability Act (HIPAA).
-Your information may be shared with your insurance company if they are paying for your care.
-Because health care professionals take precautions when handling blood and other body secretions, they are not at risk of acquiring HCV from you.
+Your health care provider may not disclose your health status without your prior consent.
+The Health Insurance Portability and Accountability Act (HIPAA) protects the information in your medical record.
+Your information may be shared with your insurance company if the insurer is paying for your care.
+Because health care professionals take precautions when handling blood and other body secretions, they are not at risk of acquiring hepatitis from you.